-Study evaluates treating mothers with ADHD to improve outcomes in kidsOctober 18th, 2012 in Attention deficit disorders /
+Study evaluates treating mothers with ADHD to improve outcomes in kidsOctober 18, 2012 in Medicine & Health / Attention deficit disorders

 (Medical Xpress)—University of Illinois at Chicago researchers are conducting a study to determine if treating mothers with Attention Deficit Hyperactivity Disorder—either with medication or parent training—will help children at risk for ADHD.